 Ubuntu a Linux-based operating system, began with mobile.
 Ubuntu phones can provide a full desktop experience simply by docking with a monitor and keyboard—they describe a phone running their mobile OS as a “superphone that’s also a full PC.”
 Only ten years after the introduction of the first BlackBerry smartphone, we have the hardware and software to replace a PC with a pocket-sized phone.

 The third generation of mobile devices will have a profound impact on software development.
 As the gap between mobile and desktop closes and people begin to use their smartphones as their primary computing device, operating systems and applications will become ambidextrous.
 A smartphone will have to act as a desktop when plugged into a keyboard and monitor, and then seamlessly switch to the mobile paradigm when unplugged.
 Software applications will present a user interface and experience that is optimized to the modality under which the device is being operated.
 It is this ability to adapt to multiple modalities that will transform today’s software applications and power the next generation smartphones that double-up as computers that fit in our pocket.

 While Microsoft is redesigning the desktop for mobile, Ubuntu is morphing the smartphone into a desktop.
 How long will it be before we have fully functioning third generation devices that close the gap?
 And which approach will get us there first?

-How does this impact how we think about mobile and desktop development here at Syncplicity?
+How does this impact how we think about mobile and desktop development here at Syncplicity by Axway?
 That will be the subject of my next blog.
 Stay Tuned!comments powered by Disqus